antonlogvinenko/wiwinwlh/tutorial.md

 academic computer science and industrial users from large and small firms, all of whom contribute back to the language ecosystem.

-Originally, Haskell was borne out of academic research.
+Originally, Haskell was born out of academic research.
 Designed as an ML dialect, it was initially inspired by an older language called Miranda.
 In the early 90s, a group of academics formed the GHC committee to pursue building a research vehicle for lazy programming languages as a replacement for Miranda.